Formosa Plastics propylene explosion: The Explosions

 The explosions began shortly after 3 p.m. on October 6, 2005.
 The resulting fires reached reported heights of up to 800 ft in the air and were visible from nearby towns.
 The fires burned for nearly a week.

 On October 6, 2005, around 3:05 p.m., a trailer being pulled by a forklift caught on a valve in the propylene piping system near the Olefins II Unit, pulling the valve and part of the piping loose, leaving a 1.9 inch (3.5 cm) hole.
 Pressurized liquid propylene poured out of the opening, partially vaporizing, leaving a pool of liquid propylene and creating a flammable vapor cloud.
 The forklift driver and other nearby contractors saw the cloud and immediately evacuated the area.

 A plant operator heard the escaping propylene and the expanding vapor cloud.
 He notified the plant's control room of the problem.
-The control room operators saw the leak on a closed circuit television and began to shut down the plant.
+The control room operators saw the leak on closed-circuit television and began to shut down the plant.
 However, valves that would have prevented further release of chemicals had to be shut off manually.
 Operators in the vicinity of the leak attempted to reach manual shutoff valves but were driven back by the vapor cloud.
 As a result, the explosions continued and the fires grew.
-Fire monitors were turned on.
+Fire monitors were then turned on.

 Two minutes after the valve was opened, the vapor cloud ignited knocking down several operators who were exiting the unit, severely burning two.
 The explosion led control room operators to declare a site-wide evacuation order.
 Shortly thereafter, the control operators began to smell propylene and also evacuated the control center.
 Yards away from the spreading fire was an area of the plant where flammable chemicals were stored in mass quantities.
 As the fire continued to spread, workers and contactors were confronted with the very real possibility that the storage tanks would ignite if the fire reached them.
 Experts estimate that had such an ignition occurred, the entirety of Point Comfort would have been incinerated.
 Some experts estimate such an ignition would cause even more expansive damage.